Exclusive Interview with Brendan Hines From Amazon’s New Series ‘The Tick’ About Life, Work, And His New Album

 Hines always had an interest in music, and he and his band, The Brendan Hines, released an album in 2008 titled Good For You Know Who, and in 2012 they released Small Mistakes, a six-song EP.
 His funny, intelligent, and charming rock ‘n roll music can be heard here and his newest album, Qualms, will be out soon.

-Brendan Hines spoke with this writer for the Inquisitr about the courtship of his parents — a former priest and nun who fell in love and left their orders to get married, start a family and become philosophy professors — his early career, what’s great about The Tick, his music, what Lena Heady (his former co-star from The Sarah Connor Chronicles) is really like, working with Shonda Rhimes, who he fan-boyed out for while at San Diego Comic-Con, his new album Qualms, what he likes to do for fun, and more.
+Brendan Hines spoke with Michelle Tompkins for the Inquisitr about the courtship of his parents — a former priest and nun who fell in love and left their orders to get married, start a family and become philosophy professors — his early career, what’s great about The Tick, his music, what Lena Headey (his former co-star from The Sarah Connor Chronicles) is really like, working with Shonda Rhimes, who he fan-boyed out for while at San Diego Comic-Con, his new album Qualms, what he likes to do for fun, and more.

 Inquisitr: Well, first, tell me about yourself.
 Let’s start with where are you from?